cainishraq/deviate/README.md

 ## Tips

  - [!]
-This is an early build so save often and send screenshots of error messages
+This is an early build so save often and report error messages in the Issues tab
  - Place input videos in videos/ folder, find exported clips in export/
  - Edit config.py with any text editor to change settings
  - Run the editor by double-clicking timeline.py